xjtu-omics/Four_Papaver_HiFi/README.md

 # Four_Papaver_HiFi
-The analysis scripts used in four Papaver HiFi data analysis projects There are 13 scripts, and the introduction and description as following:
+The analysis scripts used in four Papaver HiFi centromere satellites analysis projects.
+There are 13 scripts, and the introduction and description as following:

 1_buildingSatellites.sh   `the script used to build satellite library`